 Your doctor can help you create a more specific meal plan based on your age and weight before pregnancy.

-Pregnant women may crave:
+Pregnant women often crave:

 It’s okay to give in to these cravings sometimes, especially if you crave foods that are a part of a healthy diet.

-Talk to your doctor if you’re having adverse reactions to foods you should be eating during the second trimester.
+Talk to your doctor if you’re having adverse reactions to foods that are necessary to a healthy second trimester diet.
 Your doctor can suggest other foods to eat or supplements to take to compensate for the lack of certain nutrients in your diet.

-The extra weight you gain during pregnancy provides nourishment to your baby and is also stored for breast-feeding after you have your baby.
+The extra weight you gain during pregnancy provides nourishment to your baby and is also stored for breastfeeding after you have your baby.

 Dieting to lose weight or prevent weight gain during pregnancy is detrimental to both you and your baby.
-You can buy new clothes that flatter your figure if you feel self-conscious about the weight you’ve gained.
+Try buying new clothes that flatter your figure if you feel self-conscious about the weight you’ve gained.

-Exercising during pregnancy can also help manage your weight during pregnancy.
+Exercising during pregnancy can also help you manage your weight.
 Swimming and walking are particularly good choices.
-However, you should avoid any extreme sports or contact sports, such as water skiing, basketball, or soccer.
+You should avoid any extreme sports or contact sports, such as water skiing, basketball, or soccer.